 -- Hermione about to drink Polyjuice Potion to turn into Harry (DH4)

-Effect: Transforms a person to look exactly like someone else.
-One dose lasts for one hour, but doses can be renewed, apparently indefinitely.
+Polyjuice Potion is a complex potion which transforms a person to look exactly like someone else.
+One dose lasts for one hour, but doses can be renewed by continuing to drink the potion.

 - lacewing flies stewed 21 days